 It's really easy to make these cookies for any occasion!
 Swap out the pink frosting for another color.

 Here's some great holiday themed examples!
 White frosting and red, white and blue sprinkles for Memorial Day and 4th of July.
-You could do orange and purple frosting for halloween.
 Red and green frosting for Christmas.

 These soft frosted sugar cookies are such a fun gift to give!
 Wrap them up in a cute little paper box with a window and hand them out to your friends.
 I like to tie them with some natural twine for a cute rustic look.
 Wait until the frosting has set on the cookie to package them.